sisoe24/dummy_generator/README.md

 There are a few optional parameters that can add some extra options:

 > You can always bring them up with `-h` or `--help`
+> The progress bar works only if you have the tqdm module installed
+> but is not a total requirament, if you dont have it simply wont show anything

     -f FILE, --file FILE  Sample file to be used as base for generating 'real' dummy files.
+    -i, --invisibile      Include invisibile files. default is false -p, --progress        Show progress bar
     -v, --verbosity       Increase output verbosity.
     -z, --zip             Archive the created dummy directory.